yoshimaputri/SocketProgramming/README.md

+# SOCKET PROGRAMMING

-Author by : Yoshima Syach Putri - 5116100022
+Author by : Yoshima Syach Putri

-SOCKET PROGRAMMING
+# Manual Application
 1. Firstly, open the command prompt in your OS.
 2. And then, run the server.py file in terminal
 	>python server.py